-Harrison Young (Chairma n)
+Harrison Young (Chairman)

 David Turner

 Sir John Anderson

 Shirish Apte

-Jane Hemstritch
+Sir David Higgins

 Brian Long

 Andrew Mohl

-Meetings are held at least quarterly or more frequently if required.
-Details of the number of times the Risk Committee met throughout the 2015 financial year and the individual attendances of the members at those meetings is contained in the Committee Meetings section of the Directors' Report on page 41 of the 2015 Annual Report.
+Meetings are held at least quarterly or more frequently as required.
+Details of the number of times the Risk Committee met throughout the 2016 financial year and the individual attendances of the members at those meetings is contained in the Committee Meetings section of the Directors' Report on page 44 of the 2016 Annual Report.